NEFSC/READ-PSB-LWT-narwss_rwsas_apps/README.md

 # narwss_rwsas_apps

-To compiling the report while off the network, including while working in Canada, follow the directions below:
+To compile the aerial survey report while off the network, including while working in Canada, follow the directions below:

 ## Getting Started